• Skip to primary navigation

 If you are interested in seeing if MeRT treatment is right for you, we will initially schedule two appointments, both of which last about 45 minutes.

-Your second appointment is also 45 minutes.
-During this time, you will meet with Kayleigh Prowse, FNP, for your consultation.
-She will answer any questions you may have and discuss your applicable treatment plan.
-Please note that Dr. Julie Kim, Medical Director, oversees all treatment for each patient.
+Your second appointment usually runs about 45 minutes.
+During this time, you will meet with one of our clinician s, Kayleigh Prowse or Sheila Stephens, for your consultation.
+She will discuss your qEEG results, answer any questions you may have and discuss your applicable treatment plan.
+Dr. Julie Kim, our Medical Director, oversees all treatment for each patient.

 The assessment period of treatment lasts two weeks.
 This assessment period will help you — and us — determine how you are responding to treatment.